Kennedy Farmhouse: Historic significance

 The Kennedy Farm is a parcel of under 2 acre of land on the west side of Chestnut Grove Road, a few miles north of Harpers Ferry, West Virginia, in a rural part of southern Washington County, Maryland.
 It is part of a much larger farm property that was purchased in 1852 by Dr. Robert Kennedy.
 Kennedy took the small log cabin on the property, and mounted it on a tall (one-story in height) stone foundation, added a frame addition to one side, and covered both with a gabled roof.
 Kennedy died in 1858.

 John Brown arrived in Maryland in 1859 and rented the house.
 For three months Brown and his co-conspirators lived here, pretending to be exploring mining opportunities.
 Supporters arrived, weapons arrived, and they planned an attack on the federal armory at Harpers Ferry in a bid to incite a slave rebellion.

 Conditions at the Kennedy farmhouse, described as "flea-infested", were spartan.
 The men slept upstairs on the floor.
-Brown's daughter Anne and Martha, Oliver's wife, who were there doing cooking and serving as look-outs, until Brown sent them home to New York on September 30, slept on crudely-stuffed mattresses.
+Brown's daughter Anne and Martha, Oliver's wife, who were there doing cooking and serving as look-outs, until Brown sent them home to New York on September 30, slept on crudely stuffed mattresses.
 The wooden crates with weapons were covered and used for seats.
 Brown had to buy a stove in Harpers Ferry, as Anne failed at cooking potatoes in the fireplace.

 On the day of the raid, October 16, 1859, 19 of the 22 at the farm left to carry out the raid.
-Three remained at the farmhouse to guard and manage the weapons: Owen Brown, Barclay Coppock, and Francis Jackson Meriam, When it became clear the raid was failing, all three scaped to the north, Owen to his brother John Jr.'s house in northeastern Ohio.
+Three remained at the farmhouse to guard and manage the weapons: Owen Brown, Barclay Coppock, and Francis Jackson Meriam, When it became clear the raid was failing, all three escaped to the north, Owen to his brother John Jr.'s house in northeastern Ohio.

 The farmhouse was searched immediately, and a trove of John's correspondence and many copies of his provisional constitution were found.
 These were much reported on in the press and played an important role in trying to find who Brown's financial supporters were.

 Except for the engine house at the arsenal, which the raiders held for less than a day, the Kennedy Farm is the location most associated with John Brown's raid.
 It has been added to the National Register of Historic Places.